-Ant and humanoid are two canonical robotic control tasks that simulate an ant and a humanoid, respectively, where each task has both MuJoCo [26] version and Isaac Gym [16] version, as shown in Fig. 4.
-The ant task is a simple environment to simulate due to its stability in the initial state, while the humanoid task is often used as a testbed for locomotion learning.
-Even though the implementations of MuJoCo [26] and Isaac Gym [16] are slightly different, the objective of both is to have the agent move forward as fast as possible.
+locomotion learning.
+Even though the implementations of MuJoCo Todorov et al. [2012] and Isaac Gym Makoviychuk et al. [2021] are slightly different, the objective of both is to have the agent move forward as fast as possible.
 The state space, action space and reward function are given in Table 1.
-We select the same tasks from the two platforms in order to show that 1) GPU-podracer can support different simulator platforms, and 2) the potential of massively parallel simulations in the DRL training by comparing the CPU-based MuJoCo [26] with the GPU-based Isaac Gym [16].
+We select the same tasks from the two platforms in order to show that 1) ElegantRL-podracer can support different simulator platforms, and 2) the potential of massively parallel simulations in the DRL training by comparing the CPU-based MuJoCo Todorov et al. [2012] with the GPU-based Isaac Gym Makoviychuk et al. [2021].